oliverpaisley/oliverpaisley.github.io/visuals.md

 ---
 layout: page
 title: Visuals
+summary: "This is a page for interesting graphs, plots, charts, maps, and any other cool data visualization."
 permalink: /visuals/
 ---

-This is a place for interesting graphs, plots, charts, tables, maps, or any other cool data visualization.
+{{ page.summary }}

 ### [Cancer: 1999 to 2011](/visuals/cancer/)